miloofcroton/gats/README.md

 ## To improve

+- make the profile in the work view be the result of compiled markdown
 - make the importing of fontAwesome in the App component conditional (no need to load fontawesome all over the website if it's only used in a few places), or import it just in specific files that use it
 - Helmet
   - might need to remove some stuff in my Helmet, particularly the favicon stuff as it pertains to what my PWA plugins are doing